HENRY BROWN - BOARD CHAIR

 Ms. Adlon’s community service includes working with the Hamilton County Community Development Advisory Committee and Affordable Housing Advocates of Greater Cincinnati.
 She earned Masters Degrees from the University of Glasgow, Scotland (Geography) and Miami University in Oxford, Ohio (Geography with an emphasis in Urban Planning).
 She is also a Certified National Development Council Housing Finance Professional and HOME Program Specialist.

 Vincent O. Terry

-Vince Terry has been a member of the Avondale Board of Trustees since 2018.
+Vince Terry has been a member of the Avondale Development Corporation of Trustees since 2018.

 Mr. Terry has more than 27 years of experience in the Cincinnati Architect marketplace with projects ranging from PK-12 schools and higher education to healthcare and mixed-use facilities.

 Mr. Terry is director of Covington/Cincinnati operations for Moody Nolan.
 He is currently the project executive leading the planning and design of a new mixed-use multi-family development by The Community Builders in Avondale, which is being completed through a grand award under the Neighborhood Stabilization Program 2.
 It will comprise 70 residential apartments along with a 20,000 square foot grocery store.

 Mr. Terry has led a variety of other Greater Cincinnati projects for Moody Nolan, including Fifth Third Arena at the University of Cincinnati, Corporex Towers in Covington, Phase 1A at the Banks, the Erich Kunzel Center for Arts and Education for Cincinnati Public Schools and the Cincinnati Children’s Hospital multi-specialty clinic in Green Township.